 Michele Carlo a.k.a. @Michele_asShell is the redhead with 8,000,000 stories about New York City.
 She is a native New Yorker, a Nuyorican and an author/storyteller/ performer who has appeared across the U.S., including the MOTH's GrandSlams and Mainstage in N.Y.C. and on NPR with Latino U.S.A.
 Her debut book, the acclaimed memoir Fish Out Of Agua: My life on neither side of the (subway) tracks, was published by Citadel/Kensington in 2010.

-"Fish Out of Agua" was serialized on freeform community internet radio station Radio Free Brooklyn from November 16, 2016–May 9, 2017 and is available on audioBoom, iTunes or RSS.
-A second season, called "Fish Out Of Agua with Michele Carlo," debuts May 16, 2017—with all new content, guest artist spotlights and more!
+She serialized "Fish Out of Agua" on freeform community internet radio station Radio Free Brooklyn from November 16, 2016–May 9, 2017.
+The show continued as “Fish Out Of Agua with Michele Carlo" and showcases a different guest artist (and tunes) each week!
+Airs Tuesdays 3pm; Wednesdays 8am.
+Past episodes available on PodOmatic and iTunes.

 Michele curates, produces and hosts storytelling shows, including NYC’s first (and some say best) all native-New Yorker story series, "It Came From New York," (2005-present), the "Super Storytellers Edition" with NoName productions (2013-present) and most recently with The New York Story Exchange.
 She was also featured on PBS in the 2015 Emmy award-winning documentary “Latino Americans of NY & NJ” and 2016’s “66th & Broadway New York Stories.”